gpuweb/gpuweb/design/ErrorHandling.md

 };

 partial interface WebGPUDevice {
-    // TODO: This is probably not the best design.
-It is just a strawman.
-    WebGPULogEntry getNextLogEntryFromStream();
+    Promise<sequence<WebGPULogEntry>> getCurrentErrorLog();
 };
 ```

 `WebGPUStatusType` makes a distinction between several error types:

- - `"validation-error"`: validation of arguments failed - including if an argument was an "invalid object".
+ - `"validation-error"`: validation of some WebGPU call failed - including if an argument was an "invalid object".
    (Either the application did something wrong, or it chose not to recover from a recoverable error.)
  - `"device-lost"`: things went horribly wrong, and the `WebGPUDevice` cannot be used anymore.
    (An application may request a new device.)
- - `"recoverable-out-of-memory": an allocation failed in a recoverable way.
-This is logged regardless of whether the application actually recovers from the condition.
+ - `"out-of-memory": an allocation failed because too much memory was used by the application (CPU or GPU).
+   This includes recoverable out of memory errors that aren't opt-ed in to be handled by the application when the resource was created.

 The `reason` is human-readable text, provided for debugging/reporting/telemetry.

+The result of `WebGPUDevice.getCurrentErrorLog()` is a list of errors that happened since the last call to the same function.
+A `"context-lost"` is always last in the sequence and after the first `"context-lost"`, `WebGPUDevice.getCurrentErrorLog()` will always return a sequence containing exactly a `"context-lost"`.
+An empty result means no error occured and all is good.
+The WebGPU implementation may choose to not log an error is an error of the same type is already present in the log.

 ## Object Creation

-WebGPU objects, im JS, are handles that either represent a successfully created object, or an error that occured during creation.
+WebGPU objects, are handles that either represent a successfully created object, or an error that occured during creation.
 Successfully created objects are called "valid objects"; unsuccessfully created objects are called "invalid objects".

 ### Error propagation of invalid objects